janegilring/janegilring.github.io/_posts/2022-08-01-red-hat-openshift.markdown

 As oposed to Kubernetes, Red Hat OCP by default provides an internal container registry for storing and pulling container images from - eliminating the need for provisioning a registry ourselfes.

+### Continuous integration and continuous delivery

+Part of Red Hat OCP is OpenShift Pipelines, a continuous integration and continuous delivery (CI/CD) solution based on Kubernetes resources.
+It uses [Tekton](https://tekton.dev) building blocks to automate builds and deployments, which is running in isolated containers.

 ### Source-to-Image (S2I)

 This is a tool to make it possible for developers to deploy their applications from source code - without needing any knowledge about Dockerfiles or container images.